Real-World Applications

 Ensuring voter privacy and the integrity of election results is crucial.
 HE can play a role in developing secure and verifiable electronic voting systems.

-• Impact: Enhances the verifiability and privacy of electronic voting systems, potentially increasing trust and participation.
+- Impact: Enhances the verifiability and privacy of electronic voting systems, potentially increasing trust and participation.

 6. Internet of Things (IoT) Security

-• How HE helps: Data from IoT devices can be encrypted at the source and processed by intermediary servers or cloud platforms without decryption, ensuring end-to-end privacy.
+- How HE helps: Data from IoT devices can be encrypted at the source and processed by intermediary servers or cloud platforms without decryption, ensuring end-to-end privacy.

-While the widespread adoption of HE is still hampered by performance challenges in some complex FHE scenarios, ongoing research and development are steadily improving its practicality.
+While widespread adoption of HE is still hampered by performance challenges in some complex FHE scenarios, ongoing research and development are steadily improving its practicality.
 The use cases above highlight the transformative potential of homomorphic encryption in building a more secure and privacy-respecting digital world.